nickydraz/Mobile_App_Project_4/README.md

 <h2>Items to Complete:</h2>
 - Multiple types of enemies
   - Stage 2: Enemies move randomly
-- Game Over Stage: display stats and player score
 - Notes:
   - Required sound actions:
     - Player/Enemy fires
     - Player Hit
     - Enemy Hit
     - Background Music on Loop (may use sound manager with small files or media player)
-  - You must calculate and display a score based on the statistics captured during play (weights are up to you, but must be logical)
   - You will be graded on how well the game performs and how enjoyable it is!